aheltonsjma/digital-strategy/index.md

 #See What You Think

-## The San Jose Museum of Art: Digital Strategy 2020 - 2021
+## The San José Museum of Art: Digital Strategy 2020 - 2021

 1. [Introduction](01_Introduction.md)
 	1. Vision Statement